emmanechamkin/rakuten_challenge/Readme.md

 Note that a version of this code that does not require `nltk` is contained in the `compatibility` subdirectory.
 Please also note that I use a code formatter, `black`, that I've removed from the code because it is non-standard.

 #### Installing NLTK
-If you do not have NLTK installed: https://www.nltk.org/install.html
+If you do not have NLTK installed: https://www.nltk.org/install.html.
+You can download individual modules in python with the command: `nltk.download('<package>')` from within python (`nltk.download('all')` will download all components).
+This is annoying -- I'm sorry!

 ### This directory contains the following files: